sprintzero/sprintzero/README.md

 - 👋 Hi, I’m @sprintzero
-- 👀 I’m interested in DS
+- 👀 I’m interested in none
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning none
 - 💞️ I’m looking to collaborate on earth
 - 📫 How to reach me only here